QIICR/QuantitativeReporting/docs/user-interface.md

 ## QuantitativeReporting Interface Overview

-The following section describes all user interface components of the module GUI from top to bottom.
+The following section describes all QuantitativeReporting user interface components from top to bottom.

 ### Tabs
    ![](screenshots/tabs.png)